RSIP-Vision/medio/README.md

 'itk' backend optional parameters (`**kwargs`):
 - `allow_dcm_reorient=False`: *bool*<br>
   When saving a dicom file ('.dcm' or '.dicom' suffix) the image orientation should be right-handed.
-  If it is left-handed, the image can be reoriented to a right-handed orientation with setting this parameter to True, which flips the last axis direction.
+  If it is left-handed, the image can be reoriented to a right-handed orientation by setting this parameter to True, which flips the last axis direction.
 - `compression=False`: *bool*<br>
   Whether to use compression in itk writer.
 Using a '.nii.gz' suffix in `filename` also compresses